cosimograssi95/PCF/HoverEventControl/README.md

 ---

+## How it works

+After adding the custom control to your page, you can specify the `controlName` to track.

+When the user hovers over the control, the `hasEntered` property will be set; when the mouse leaves, `hasLeft` will be set.

+If the control is placed inside a gallery, the `innerGalleryIndex` and `outerGalleryIndex` properties will output the index positions of the control within the respective galleries.

+You can also introduce a delay for these events by enabling `enableEnterDelay` and/or `enableLeaveDelay`, and setting the corresponding `enterDelay` and `leaveDelay` values.

+---

 ## How to create and use the PCF

 > ⚠️ Make sure Node.js and the PAC CLI are installed before proceeding.